Millers Point & Dawes Point Village Precinct: Economic and maritime development of Millers Point

 The close association with shipping and related patterns of activity and industry was derived from the laborers' need to be at hand upon arrival of vessels.
 Valuable goods such as wool had to be loaded and unloaded at a rapid rate of turnover, with laborers required to be on call and, as such, in the nearby vicinity to respond to erratic shipping arrivals and departures.
 An important outcome of this trade activity was the generation of a community that was overwhelmingly mobile, maintaining relatively loose family networks and containing a high transient population.
 These key characteristics of Millers Point distinguished it from other areas, and its unusual composition was reflected by the high level of rental housing, which in most other suburbs was an indicator of poverty and unskilled workforces.
 In this instance, however, the rental rates were generated by the need for flexibility and seasonal job availability on the part of workers.

 Despite high mobility on the part of the population, Millers Point was able to act as a self-contained village from the 1840s; this characteristic was enhanced by its continuing topographical isolation from the town of Sydney.
 It was an early multicultural community with sailors and merchants from all parts of the world.
 Local amenities catered for shopping, work, and socializing as well as the provision of churches, schools and other essential services.
 The Catholic St Brigid's Church and school in Kent Street was completed in 1835, with the foundation stone of the Anglican Holy Trinity, or Garrison Church, laid in 1840 at the corner of Argyle and Lower Fort Streets.
 The latter became particularly associated with the Dawes Battery military garrison but also served as a base for school and moral education and a forum for community gatherings in accordance with the accepted role of churches in the colony.
-Other centers equally if not more popular for social gatherings we're the host of hotels and licensed premises that catered for a range of clientele.
+Other centers equally if not more popular for social gatherings were the host of hotels and licensed premises that catered for a range of clientele.
 Some, such as the Lord Nelson and the Hero of Waterloo, became local institutions and remained active in the community to the present day.
-A myriad of hotels, often sporting similar or frequently-changing names, provided local color and an insight into current affairs and fads but inevitably adding to the confusion.
+A myriad of hotels, often sporting similar or frequently-changing names, provided local colour and an insight into current affairs and fads but inevitably adding to the confusion.
 Many of these early hotel buildings are extant, such as the Whalers Arms (former Young Princess), on Lower Fort and Windmill Streets, and such structures stand as testimony to the fact that by the mid-century the Millers Point hotels were an integral part of both the social and economic roles of the area.